DataONEorg/d1_python/gmn/doc/setup/ubuntu/root/gmn-perm.rst

 Run the following commands to:

 * Create the ``gmn`` user account (with password login disabled)

+* Add or update permissions allowing the ``gmn`` user to

+  * Create and edit Apache configuration files
+  * Restart the Apache and Postgres services
+  * Read Apache and Postgres logs

 * Prepare the DataONE root directory

-* Add or update permissions allowing the ``gmn`` user to
+* Create Postgres role and database

 .. note:: These commands can safely be run multiple times.
 Any missing permissions will be restored.
 Existing permissions will not be duplicated.